keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### EDUCATION

-2016 &nbsp;&nbsp;  Ph.D.
-Philosophy, University of Kentucky *(in progress: expected completion in 2016)*
+2017 &nbsp;&nbsp;  Ph.D.
+Philosophy, University of Kentucky *(in progress: expected graduation in 2017)*
 2015  &nbsp;&nbsp; M.A.
 Philosophy, University of Kentucky
 2014  &nbsp;&nbsp; M.A.
 Applied Orthodox Theology, University of Lebanon
 2004  &nbsp;&nbsp; B.A.
 Humanities, Biola University